 New Jersey has no shortage of places that continue to intrigue me, but few are as family-friendly, historical, and downright idyllic as Deep Cut Gardens in Middletown.
-The 54-acre park is now the horticultural heart of the Monmouth County Parks System and it even boasts a checkered past—mobster Vito Genovese purchased the property in 1935 and re-designed the grounds to remind him of his hometown countryside of Naples, Italy.
+The 54-acre park is now the horticultural heart of the Monmouth County Parks System, and it even boasts a checkered past—mobster Vito Genovese purchased the property in 1935 and re-designed the grounds to remind him of his hometown countryside of Naples, Italy.
 He used it as his hideaway and even constructed a pseudo-Italian rock garden with a series of cascading pools shaded by weeping hemlocks and a small-scale replica of Mount Vesuvius.
 But regardless of this awesome garden state history, my 3-year old is always super impressed whenever we visit Deep Cut Gardens because of all the fun spots to check out.
-It’s also a great place to visit post-quarantine—lots of wide-open spaces that let you practice social distancing and have a safe visit.
+It’s also a great place to visit during the pandemic—lots of wide-open spaces that let you practice social distancing and have a safe visit.

 featured image via @strizzit